With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRefugee Womens Alliance Community Mental Health Agency is a mental health clinic in Kent, WA, located at 124 4th Avenue South, Suite 230, in the 98032 zip code.
+Learn MoreRefugee Womens Alliance Community Mental Health Agency is a mental health center in Kent, Washington, located at 124 4th Avenue South, Suite 230, 98032 zip code.
 Refugee Womens Alliance Community Mental Health Agency provides outpatient treatment.
-Refugee Womens Alliance Community Mental Health Agency offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-More services at Refugee Womens Alliance Community Mental Health Agency include legal advocacy, case management and family psychoeducation.
+Refugee Womens Alliance Community Mental Health Agency offers group therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+More services available at Refugee Womens Alliance Community Mental Health Agency include case management, family psychoeducation and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.